Pixel48/SerialExaminer/README.md

 Let's suppose that your students can use computers to make .txt file with answers to test from .pdf file with questions, and then give it to you via pendrive after 15 minutes, and you now can select this pendrive in come kind of program, and in a snap get marks for these students!

 ***This is this software***

-## Run
-There's several ways to launch SerialExaminer

-#### Windows
-1. Download all project files and compile it to \*.exe file with [pyinstaller](https://www.pyinstaller.org/)
-   - Download project folder
-   - Download the newest version of python from [here](https://www.python.org/downloads/)
-   - Follow first two steps from way one
-   - Run `pip3 install pyinstaller==3.4` in CMD
-   - Run `pyinstaller -w -F -i ico.ico SerialExaminer.py` in CMD at project folder
-   - Take completed SerialExaminer.exe file from dist/ folder
-2. Download all project files and launch SerialExaminer.py with [Python3](https://www.python.org/)
-   - Download project folder
-   - Download the newest version of python from [here](https://www.python.org/downloads/)
-   - Add python to your [PATH](https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path)
-   - Run `python ./SerialExaminer.py` in CMD at project folder

-#### Linux
-Just `git clone https://github.com/Pixel48/SerialExaminer.git` and use python.
-Or use pyinstaller to make it binary.
-It's Linux

 ## Usage
 1. Ask your students to send you test responses in .txt files named after their full names, journal number, any ID numbers or anything else, that can identify them.
 Aks them to write answers in these files in format <question number>.<correct answer>, line by line.
 The order of questions and letter size don't matter.